Py543/sql/adventureworks/README.md

 4. Write a query that displays only the date, not the time, for the order date and ship date in the Sales.SalesOrderHeader table.

-5. Write a query that adds six months to each order date in the Sales.SalesOrderHeader table.
-Include the SalesOrderID and OrderDate columns.

 # Joins
 ## Inner Joins